 In 2006, we adopted the 2006 Equity Incentive Plan.
 The 2006 Equity Incentive Plan permits us to grant stock options, stock appreciation rights, and rights to purchase shares to employees, directors or consultants of the company or any of its subsidiaries.
 The 2006 Equity Incentive Plan is administered by our Board of Directors or, if designated by our Board of Directors, by the Compensation Committee.
-It is expected that approximately 12.3 million shares of our common stock will be reserved for issuance under the 2006 Equity Incentive Plan after our Board of Directors or Compensation Committee adjusts the number of shares reserved for issuance under the 2006 Equity Incentive Plan (currently, approximately one million shares) pursuant to its terms to give effect to the 12.25-for-one stock split that will take effect upon the consummation of the offering.
+Approximately one million shares of our common stock have been reserved for issuance under the 2006 Equity Incentive Plan.